ievaaleksandravica/nodejs-basics/README.md

 * `postman-request` request is designed to be the simplest way possible to make http calls.
 It supports HTTPS and follows redirects by default.
 * `express` minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 * `path` defauly node module, does not need to be installed, helps to work with file path.
+* `handlebars.js` Handlebars.js and Mustache are both logicless templating languages that keep the view and the code separated like we all know they should be.
+* `hbs` Express.js view engine for handlebars.js

 #### Debugging tools: